Oeyvind/partikkel_fm/analyzer/readme.txt

 python generate_and_analyze.py dataset mode nosave
 - dataset: set the base filename for generated files
 - mode can be 'csound' or 'spectrogram'
-- the third argument can be used to skip generation of sound files (for debugging)
+- the third argument can be used to generate sound files (for debugging)
+  - usually this is not needed, as we can generate sound files and spectrograms on demand
+  - when clicking on a square in the navigator (2d display), the program will open spectrogram and wave file
-  - which again makes the spectrogram command invalid, as it has not soundfiles on which to make the spectrogram
+  - if the sound spectrogram does not exist, we will synthesize the sound from score and generate spectrogram
-- Normal operation example (run both one after another): python generate_and_analyze.py test csound python generate_and_analyze.py test spectrogram
+- Normal operation example:
+  python generate_and_analyze.py test csound
   - will render audio with the parameter settings for graindurs, modindices, delays, grainpitches
 - set the parameters in the file {dataset}_parameters.py
   - see for example test_parameters.py